 Years ago, Thomas Edison mused about the power of renewable energy.
 We are at the crossroad he unknowingly foretold.
 Green design professionals, in partnership with their clients, can lead the way to “tackle” the stewardship approach that is required, one that integrates ecologically based sustainable community planning and architecture — "Environmental Design" into all future developments.

-Since our founding, Broadway Architects have worked closely with many communities to create designs and guidelines for environmentally responsive development—in seeking "ECOlibrium".
-Yukon Hot Springs Resort, Manning Park Resort, Government House, Dune’na Zra Sanch’i Ku, Healing Centre, Seabird Island Sustainable Community Housing, Cayoose Community Centre, and Raven's Nest Micro Unit Apartments are all projects that illustrate our continued dedication to sustainable development.
+Since our founding, Broadway Architects have worked closely with many communities, resorts and governments to create designs and guidelines for environmentally responsive development—in seeking "ECOlibrium".
+Yukon Hot Springs Resort, Manning Park Resort, Government House, Dune’na Zra Sanch’i Ku Daycare, Health Social Healing Centre, Seabird Island Sustainable Community Housing, Cayoose Community Centre, and Raven's Nest Micro Unit Apartments are all projects that illustrate our continued dedication to sustainable development.
 At Broadway Architects, we are committed to working with our clients to create "living, restorative architecture".

 Rob Sieniuc, M.E.
 Des.
 (Architecture), BA, AIBC